Looking for a peaceful Japan trip away from Tokyo crowds?

 - Arrived at Kochi Ryoma Airport ✈️ via domestic flight and took a 🚌 bus to Kochi Station.

-- Dropped off my 🧳 luggage at a hotel near Kochi Station (Find hotels on Agoda).
+- Dropped off my 🧳 luggage at a hotel near Kochi Station.

 - Walked to Kochi Castle 🏯, one of Japan’s original castles with stunning views from the top.